tytydraco/yessleep/out/The_Crying_Cockatoo.md

 I could have been the next headline.

-The realisation of it all hit me like a ton of bricks.
-The bird’s cries, the victim’s photo, the quiet street where his house stood—it all came rushing back, and I realised just how close I had come to disappearing forever.

 From that day on, I couldn’t stop thinking about that night.
 Sam’s arrest brought some closure, but the memory of that night would never leave me.

 And every time I hear cockatoos mimic human speech, I feel the chill all over again.